 Built early 17th century, with 18th and 19th century extensions.

-It's shown on this old OS map from about 1903 (larger map)
+It's shown on this old OS map from about 1903 (interactive map)

 Once listed as a Family & Commercial Hotel